Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/QUICK_START.md

 - `IMAGE_UPSCALING_MIN_REALESRGAN_SCALE=1.0` keeps Real-ESRGAN active for even minor touch-ups; raise it if you want to skip AI passes for tiny images.
 - To run against Google Firestore instead of the local JSON DB, set `DB_TYPE=firestore`, `FIREBASE_ENABLED=true`, and provide a service account at `config/firebase_config.json` (mount it into the container).
 - To run against Firebase Realtime Database, set `DB_TYPE=realtime`, plus `FIREBASE_DATABASE_URL` and credentials.
-- To prefer Firestore but fall back to Realtime Database automatically (and then to local JSON as a last resort), set `DB_TYPE=firebase`.
+- To prefer Firebase Realtime Database but fall back to Firestore automatically (and then to local JSON as a last resort), set `DB_TYPE=firebase`.

 ---